 How will you get management on board?
 When will managers be informed of the change, and how will you help them prepare?
 This will be important both for getting their buy-in and for helping them manage the new system.

 How will you “market” the new system to employees?
 Once management is on board, how will you present the LMS to a department or the company at large?
 Will it be announced at an all-employee meeting?
 Via email blast?
 Posters in the lunchroom?
 (All three?)
-You will need an explicit communication plan that answers these questions, in essence, marketing the new system to your employees ahead of time and building some excitement around it.
-That way, they will be eager to try the new system.
-(Here at ej4, we provide our clients with an entire marketing kit to help them get their employees on board and eager to try our Thinkzoom!)
+You will need a communication plan that answers these questions and promotes the new training to your employees ahead of time to build some excitement around it.
+You will also want to think about an ongoing promotion schedule to maintain engagement.
+(Here at ej4, we provide our clients with an entire marketing kit and a variety of other learning engagement tools to help them get their employees on board and eager to try our Thinkzoom!)

 What information will they need to know to get started?
 Don’t forget to provide useful information for getting started.
 This could be in the form of a quick demo, and quick reference guide or handout, or even a series of emails explaining the process.